California Special Mustang: 2013-2014 California Special

 Along with the body redesign and the 420 hp in the 2013 Mustang, the GT/CS also received a slight update.
 The side stripe was moved from the middle of the door to the bottom of the body in the same location as the GT500 side stripe.
 The stripe was also featured along the body lines on the hood of the car.
 The heat extractors now featured on the 2013 Mustang GT's hood are painted black instead of body color.
 The 19" wheels are also black with chrome accent and a 5-spoke design.
 The interior was updated with Alcantara-style inserts in the seats and doors where the 2011/12 model year sported a faux carbon fiber pattern.
 The package cost US$1,995.00.

 2016-2017 California Special

 When Ford introduced the newly modeled Mustang in 2015, it did not offer the California Special Edition package.
 However, a mere year later, Ford brought back the highly sought after package when it debuted the 2016 model.
 The 2016 Mustang GT/CS offers 435 hp stock with a 6-speed automatic transmission as well as a manual.
 One of the signature additions to the GT/CS package are the Ebony Leather/Miko Suede Seat Inserts with Red Contrast Stitching and Embossed Logo.
 Under the hood is a performance strut tower brace with the special "California Special" badge.

+2019-2023 California Special

+For 2019, Ford reintroduced the California Special Package as an option on GT Premium models, with option code 54C.
+The California Special package features the same powertrain options as the normal GT, with a 460-hp Coyote V8 mated to either a six-speed manual transmission or a ten-speed automatic transmission.
+The interior is mostly unchanged from the 2016-2017 edition, with the notable difference being the addition of Ford's digital instrument cluster and a revised SYNC system.

+Additional features include "California Special" floormats, a unique spoiler, 19" machined aluminum wheels, a faux gas cap with GT/CS badging on the rear decklid, side scoops, and a unique GT/CS side stripe.
+Notably, the GT/CS features a revised front fascia that lacks the "prancing horse" logo of other Mustangs, instead replacing it with a red GT/CS logo.
+Deviating from other GTs, the GT/CS also lacks the 5.0 badge on the front quarter panels.
+Standard performance options include the front splitter from the GT Performance Pack, as well as a strut tower brace with GT/CS badging.
+This version of the GT/CS was available from the factory with the Performance Pack (option code 67G).

+2024 California Special

+Coinciding with 60 years of Mustang production, and the launch of the new S650 Mustang, Ford announced that the California Special package would return for the 2024 model year, primarily as an appearance package.